alfonsoalba/web/_posts/2021-03-28-run-ubuntu-in-external-ssd-in-macbook-pro.md

 ## TL;DR;

-I spent quite some time installing Ubuntu on a MacBook Pro, only to decide to step back when I had almost everything ready.
+I spent some time installing Ubuntu on a MacBook Pro, only to decide to step back when I had almost everything ready.
 The reasons were:

 * The lack of support for Bluetooth